opensearch-project/opensearch-migrations/deployment/copilot/README.md

 ### Useful Commands

-`copilot app show`: Provides details on the current app \
+`copilot app show` - Provides details on the current app \
-`copilot svc show`: Provides details on a particular service
+`copilot svc show` - Provides details on a particular service

+### Removing deloyed resources from AWS

+To remove the resources installed from the steps above, follow these instructions:
+1. Access the AWS Console and delete all S3 objects and content within the "StagingBucket".
+2. Execute the following commands:
+    ```
+    ./devDeploy.sh --destroy-env
+    ./devDeploy.sh --destroy-all-copilot`
+    ```
+**Warning**: If Copilot resources were deployed across multiple regions, some resources may need to be removed manually.
+This can be achieved by deleting the CloudFormation stacks in each respective region.
+Ensure to look for resources tagged with the key migration_deployment and a value corresponding to the migration version.